 So, while you might think of SQLs as leads that are solidly in the funnel and in the realm of the sales department, to evaluate sales reps’ effectiveness, you have to look along the whole of the funnel.
 Track both MQLs and SQLs to see how well your team converts a marketing-qualified lead (a nibble that could, maybe, become a prospect) to a sales-qualified lead (a potential customer who’s plausibly ready to buy).

 A word of warning about marketing metrics: Social media and inbound marketing have come to command a larger proportion of MSPs’ customer acquisition spending.
 But KPIs like “hits” and “clicks” are not actual financial results.
 They are certainly indicators of the possible value of certain concepts, but they don’t become results until the clicker converts into a customer.

 There’s a progression here.
-Someone clicks on a blog post, for example, then downloads a white paper, which gives you the prospect’s business card info.
-That white paper ideally leads to a product demo page and eventually to a contact form.
+Someone clicks on a blog post, for example, then downloads a business guide, which gives you the prospect’s business card info.
+That business guide ideally leads to a product demo page and eventually to a contact form.
 Measure each stage of this progress, and then track conversions, an incredibly valuable KPI.

 To calculate customer acquisition costs, calculate what you spend to turn leads into paying customers over a given timeframe.
 Include marketing and advertising expenditures, sales and marketing employee salaries and benefits and related overhead.